boeyum/NattCup/README.md

 NattCup was first attempted in the early 1990s as a team handball tournament designed to foster unity both within and between teams.
 The tournament was originally played between 8 p.m. and 8 a.m.—hence the Norwegian name "NattCup," meaning "Night Cup."
 Naturally, the tournament can also be played at other times and with a different duration.
 <br><br>
+The tournament is unique in that it does not rely on the usual points and goal difference.
+Instead, the focus is on the total amount of playing time a team accumulates over the course of the tournament.
+If two teams are tied on playing time, the winner is the team that has scored the most goals.
+The rules are explained in the "userman.pdf" file.<br><br>

 ## NattCup software

 The software designed to run the tournament was developed using Java and Swing.
 It is structured as a Maven project, with the IntelliJ development platform used for its creation.
 The included .pom file contains everything necessary to generate an executable .jar file for the Project in IntelliJ.<br><br>